rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 serial_data['norm_6'] = serial_data['norm_value'].shift(6)
 serial_data = serial_data[6:]
 ```
-You could do extract data from another power grid data file to test the model.
+You could do the data extraction from another power grid data file to test the model.
 We could also assign the starting line and ending line of the data that we use to test the model from the command line.
 The testing data should be pre-processed in the same way as the training data

 ```python
 # Read test dataset from a different file